Tubeway Army: Replicas and commercial success

 Following swiftly on, Numan took Tubeway Army back into the studio to record their follow-up album, Replicas and also a session for John Peel in early 1979.
 The result was more synth and science fiction oriented than the last album.
-The first single from the album, the bleak, slow-paced keyboard-driven song "Down in the Park" failed to chart, although it would prove an enduring cult track in the years to come, and has to date been covered by Marilyn Manson, Foo Fighters, Flight, and nine other bands.
+The first single from the album, the bleak, slow-paced keyboard-driven song "Down in the Park" failed to chart, although it would prove an enduring cult track in the years to come.

-The next single, "Are 'Friends' Electric?" was very successful, reaching the No. 1 spot.
-By the end of 1979 it had become the fourth highest selling single in the UK that year.
-The underlying context of this song was also a reference to another Philip K. Dick novel, Do Androids Dream of Electric Sheep?
-A special picture-disc helped boost sales but what particularly grabbed the British public's imagination was Tubeway Army's appearance on the BBC show The Old Grey Whistle Test, followed soon after by a slot on Top of the Pops on 24 May 1979.
-The band, now including Ultravox keyboardist Billy Currie, Chris Payne, Paul Gardiner and drummer Cedric Sharpley, appeared all dressed in black and near-motionless, Numan in particular giving a performance often referred to as being "like an android" (a style that was later reported to have been a means of covering stage nerves but which then became his trademark).
+The next single, "Are 'Friends' Electric?" was released in May 1979 and became the band's first entry on the UK Singles Chart.
+After a modest start at no. 71 it steadily climbed up the chart reaching the No. 1 spot in June.
+The underlying context of this song was also a reference to a Philip K. Dick novel, Do Androids Dream of Electric Sheep?
+A special picture disc helped boost sales but what particularly grabbed the British public's imagination was Tubeway Army's appearance on the BBC show The Old Grey Whistle Test, followed soon after by a slot on Top of the Pops on 24 May 1979.
+The band, now including Ultravox keyboardist Billy Currie, Chris Payne, Paul Gardiner and drummer Cedric Sharpley, appeared all dressed in black and near-motionless, Numan in particular giving a performance often referred to as being "like an android", a style that was later reported to have been a means of covering stage nerves but which then became his trademark.
 The single remained at number one in the UK charts for four weeks, with Replicas following suit in the album charts.
-With Tubeway Army still avoiding live shows, Numan recruited some additional musicians to make these television appearances (see above).
+By the end of 1979 "Are 'Friends' Electric?" had become the fourth highest selling single in the UK that year.

 At the peak of success, a John Peel session in June 1979 was credited as Gary Numan, and the Tubeway Army group name was dropped.
 Numan would however keep the same musicians as his backing band on his subsequent solo releases and tours.

+In 1981, following Numan's (temporary) retirement from live shows, his backing band of the time formed the synth-pop group Dramatis and released the album For Future Reference (1981) which featured Numan as guest vocalist on one track.
+The album was issued on CD in 2000 by Metrodome Group under the title The Dramatis Project and credited to "Tubeway Army featuring Gary Numan," but it is not a Tubeway Army album.